-^{} In cases involving church discipline for remarriage of divorced members, great care should be exercised by church officers.
-In view of the fact that the denomination has not heretofore had a written statement regarding this matter, it is not expected that the application of this policy shall be made retroactive.
+^{}In cases involving church discipline for remarriage of divorced members, great care should be exercised by church officers.
+See section on Divorce, pages 187-189.

 Church Trials.-It should always be borne in mind that the primary purpose of all church discipline is to bring about the spiritual restoration of the erring.
 Before a church trial is entered upon, every effort should be made to help the offending member to find his way back to a satisfactory experience.
 After all such efforts fail, the church should exercise its divinely appointed authority in the administration of discipline.